 Tip 20: Have fun with classic holiday themes

-You may use props like Christmas trees, poinsettias, snowflakes, and candy canes as part of your outfit.
-Also, you may try adding a Christmas crown or garland to your hair or accessorize with festive earrings shaped like Christmas ornaments.
+You may use props like Christmas trees, Christmas lights, Merry Christmas signs, poinsettias, snowflakes, and candy canes as part of your outfit.
+Also, you may try adding a Christmas decoration or garland to your hair or accessorize with festive earrings shaped like Christmas ornaments.

 Tip 21: Use pieces with symbolic meaning